OctopusDeploy/docs/docs/deployment-patterns/multi-tenant-deployments/index.md

 - You deploy your application to multiple geographic regions - this way you can avoid creating multiple environments instead modeling each region as a tenant in the same environment - [example](/docs/deployment-patterns/multi-region-deployment-pattern.md).
 - You deploy unique instances of your application for each end-customer - keep reading!

-### You Want to Deploy a Multi-tenant Application {#Multi-tenantdeployments-Youwanttodeployamulti-tenantapplication}
+### You want to deploy a multi-tenant application {#Multi-tenantdeployments-Youwanttodeployamulti-tenantapplication}

 We built the multi-tenant features in Octopus Deploy for this kind of scenario: